 These consolidated financial statements have been prepared in accordance with International Financial Reporting Standards ("IFRS") as issued by the International Accounting Standards Board ("IASB").
 The consolidated financial statements have been prepared on the historical cost basis except for derivative financial instruments (convertible debentures) and share-based compensation transactions which are measured at fair value as discussed in Note 3 - Significant Accounting Policies.
-The presentation and functional currency of the Company is the United States ("U.S.") dollar and all values are presented in thousands of U.S. dollars except where otherwise indicated.
+The presentation and functional currency of the Company is the United States dollar ("USD") and all values are presented in thousands of US dollars except where otherwise indicated.